40CT cannon: Naval RapidFire

-The Naval RapidFire is a naval platform based on the 40CTC.
-Intended as close-in defense capability for surface vessels against air and land threats, it can fire the A3B round.
+It is a naval turret based on the 40CTC, intended to be used as a close-in defence weapon system for surface vessels.
+It is designed to treat both surface and air targets efficiently with its A3B rounds.
 The A3B rounds releases 660 g of tungsten pellets that form a cloud of sub-projectiles in front of a target.
 The suggested method for aerial engagements is to fire at 80 rounds per minute, shooting a 4-round burst at 4000 m, then waiting a few seconds for damage assessment before firing another burst.
 The RapidFire was selected for integration on the 4 Bâtiment ravitailleur de forces (BRF) of the French Navy as well as the upcoming class of 10 Patrouilleurs Hauturiers (PH) offshore patrol vessels.
 The first system was installed on the lead ship the BRF, Jacques Chevallier, in February 2023.